FAQs on doctoral procedures

 Phone: + 49 9131 8526134

 Monday–Thursday 9.00 am–4.00 pm

 Lange Gasse 20 Nuremberg

-If you have been admitted to a doctoral degree programme, you can enrol as a doctoral candidate for a maximum of six semesters.
+After admission to a doctoral degree, doctoral candidates can enrol at FAU as doctoral students.
 Please check the deadlines and information provided by the Student Records Office (Studierendenverwaltung) for programmes with no admission restrictions.
 In order to enrol you need confirmation of your status as a doctoral candidate at FAU; you can find the corresponding information in docDaten.

-As a doctoral candidate, you must also pay the semester fees paid by undergraduates (this includes the cost of your basic semester ticket).
+As a doctoral student, you must also pay the semester fees paid by undergraduates (this includes the cost of your basic semester ticket).

 Questions on admission

 What are the advantages of applying for early admission?

 Section 8 of the General Doctoral Regulations (RPromO) specifies that you need to submit an application for admission to a doctoral degree programme at the beginning of your doctoral project.
 This offers a number of advantages: